shaizai1/World-News-Search/README.md

 ## Overview

 This application is a news aggregator, allowing users to find various news about a country of their choice.
-This application will provide the user with various recent news articles about their selected country, accompanied with some information about that country, such as their flag, capital city, continent, currency, language spoken and a map.
+This application will provide the user with various recent news articles about their selected country, accompanied with some information about that country, such as their flag, capital city and more.
 This also saves the users previous searches and allows the user quick access to re-search for news about these countries.

 This application was created using: